Amleth: Saxo's version

-Chronicon Lethrense
+Gesta Danorum pa Danskæ and Sagnkrønike

+Late compilations such as the Gesta Danorum pa danskæ (dating around 1300) and the Compendium Saxonis (mid-14th century) summarize the story.
+References can also be found in the Annales Ryenses, the Annales Slesvicensis, the Runekrønike (Runic Chronicle) section of the Codex Runicus, and other manuscripts summarizing the Danish kings.
+None of these, however, precedes Saxo Grammaticus.
+According to Marijane Osborn the 15th-century Sagnkrønike from Stockholm contains several elements that may have been derived from an older story.

-The 12th-century Chronicle of the Kings of Leijre (and the included Annales Lundenses) tells that the Danish king Rorik Slengeborre made Orwendel and Feng rulers in Jutland, and gave his daughter to Orwendel as a reward for his good service.
-Orwendel and the daughter had a son, Amblothæ the Jutlander.
+According to the Danish Gesta the legendary King Rorik Slengeborre of Denmark made Orwendel and Feng rulers in Jutland, and gave his daughter to Orwendel as a reward for his good service.
+Orwendel and the daughter had a son, Amblothæ.

 The jealous Feng killed Orwendel and took his wife.
 Amblothæ understood that his life was in danger and tried to survive by pretending to be insane.
 Feng sent Amblothæ to the king of Britain with two servants, who carried a message directing the British king to kill Amblothæ.
 While the servants slept, Amblothæ carved off the (probably runic) message and wrote that the servants were to be killed and that he should be married to the king's daughter.
 The British king did what the message said.

 Exactly one year later, Feng drank to the memory of Amblothæ, but Amblothæ appeared and killed him, burnt Feng's men to death in a tent, and became the ruler of Jutland.
 Then he went back to Britain to kill the British king, who wanted to avenge Feng's death and marry Scotland's queen.
 Amblothæ went back to Jutland and was killed in battle upon arrival.

+According to the Sagnkrønike Amlæd was killed by his brother in law, the King of Norway (Shakespeare's Fortinbras) in a sea battle on the Øresund, as he tried to gain control over the neighbouring territory.
+His death was avenged, however, by his widow queen Yngafred, who slew the Norwegian king and many of his men.